NishantSachdev/Market-Analysis/README.md

 This project is a Python application that does valuation, performance & momentum analysis.
 The script starts by reading a configuration file `input/config.json` that is used as an editable input file for the project.

-The script then
+**_The script then_**
-- calculates market valuation metrics using the P/E and P/B ratio data in `input/index_valuation_metrics.json`.
+- calculates market **valuation** metrics using the P/E and P/B ratio data in `input/index_valuation_metrics.json`.
-- calculates market performance using the real time historical price/level of a broad market index.
+- calculates market **performance** using the real time historical price/level of a broad market index and compares it to average performance older periods.
-- calculates return and volatility for stocks of a broad market index that can be viewed to judge the momentum in the market.
+- calculates return and volatility for stocks of a broad market index that can be viewed to judge the **momentum** in the market.

-The application then stores the output in the output folder and also sends the output to the user over email.
+**_The output can be found in output folder or sent over email which contains_**
+- An excel file containing three sheets for Valuation, Performance and Momentum Analysis
+- A png file plotting the market performance data.

 --------------------------------------------------------------------------